Courses and course descriptions are for informational purposes only and are subject to change.

 ELECTIVES: 15 CREDIT HOURS CREDITS

-Eight electives will be offered as part of the online program inclusive of six 3-credit and two 1.5-credit classes from which students can choose.
+Thirteen electives will be offered in the online track, including eleven 3-credit and two 1.5-credit classes from which students can choose.

 CAPSTONES: 9 CREDIT HOURS CREDITS